docker/compose/design/snapshots.md

 ## Scope

-In the past, the `graphdriver` component has provided quite a lot of funcionality in Docker.
+In the past, the `graphdriver` component has provided quite a lot of functionality in Docker.
 This includes serialization, hashing, unpacking, packing, mounting.

 This _snapshot manager_ will only provide mount-oriented snapshot